tgupper/tgupper.github.io/presentations.md

 ### Upcoming
 --------
-**GAA Conference 2023**, LMU Munich, July 2023 \
+**Umstrittenes Wissen/ Contested Knowledge: Ethnologische Perspektiven**, Conference of the German Anthropological Association, Munich, July 2023 \
 Roundtable *Trading Safety for Knowledge?
-Perspectives on Risks and Well-being in Fieldwork* with [The Safer Fieldwork Project](saferfieldworkproject.de) \
+Perspectives on Risks and Well-being in Fieldwork* with [The Safer Fieldwork Project](https://saferfieldworkproject.de) \
 [Call for Papers](https://saferfieldworkproject.de/wp-content/uploads/2022/09/GAA-2023_Roundtable50.pdf) open until December 15th!

 ### Organized Panels and Roundtables
 --------
-[**Anthropology, AI and the Future of Human Society**](https://therai.org.uk/conferences/anthropology-ai-and-the-future-of-human-society/), Conference of the Royal Anthropological Institute, June 2022 \
+[**Anthropology, AI and the Future of Human Society**](https://therai.org.uk/conferences/anthropology-ai-and-the-future-of-human-society/), Conference of the Royal Anthropological Institute, online, June 2022 \
 Panel *Addressing the Humans behind AI and Robotics*

-[**Africa Challenges**](https://vad-africachallenges.de/panel/p-18-the-impact-of-mobile-technologies-on-social-structures-in-africa/), Conference of the Vereinigung für Afrikawissenschaften in Deutschland, June 2021 \
+[**Africa Challenges**](https://vad-africachallenges.de/panel/p-18-the-impact-of-mobile-technologies-on-social-structures-in-africa/), Conference of the Vereinigung für Afrikawissenschaften in Deutschland, online, June 2021 \
 Panel *The Impact of Mobile Technologies on Social Structures in Africa*, with Dr. Roos Keja